caplin/caplin-dev-tools/brjs-app-converter/README.md

 ## Side effects

 The conversion tool moves source files which means that when searching the history of a file in git the `--follow` flag will be required to view the pre-move history.
+Being unable to follow moves also affects tools like `gitk` and stash.

 ## Tips